oraclown/lottery-v1/README.md

 People can buy tickets to the lottery only during the interval period.
 After the interval time has elapsed, a lottery winner is chosen.

-To buy tickets, people pay with a specified amount of a unique token.
-This token's is in `contracts/token.vy`.
-To make this token available to potential ticket-buyers, airdrop it to participants in the testnet run or put it on Uniswap somehow.
+To buy tickets, people pay a couple [Dai](https://makerdao.com/en/) or some other pegged token.

 To pick a winner, uniformly project a random seed evenly across a number of choices (ticket buyers).
 Lottery V1 will use the block hash after a certain time interval as the random seed.
 Security issues with this seed are discussed later.
 Not sure why, but [projecting the hash string directly results in an uneven distribution](https://stats.stackexchange.com/questions/26344/how-to-uniformly-project-a-hash-to-a-fixed-number-of-buckets), so the hash string must first be converted to a large number before moded.
 Python example:
 ```python